 Sustainability at UHS

-UHS has a history of activities aimed at reducing it's impact on the environment including:
+The Trust has a history of activities aimed at reducing its impact on the environment:

-We are currently developing a new sustainable development management plan which will set out its approach towards NHS England's Net Zero targets.
+The Trust is currently developing a new sustainable development management plan (sometimes referred to as a green plan) which will set out its approach towards NHS England’s Net Zero targets.